How To Start A Hydroponic Garden

 Rockwool Growcube

-When we think about how to start a hydroponic garden we don’t think about all these things, but they are definitely essential in getting started.
-The Rockwool Growcube is ideal for top irrigation.
+When we think about how to start hydroponic farms, we don’t think about all these things, but they are definitely essential in getting started.
+The Rockwool Growcubes are ideal for top irrigation.
 It performs well under EBB and flood applications.

 This is also an ideal substrate for growing many crops.
-But before you use it, it is recommended that the rock wool be conditioned by soaking it for eight hours in a pH of 5.0 to 5.5 and then rinsing it with pH 7.0 water.
+But before you use it, it is recommended that the rock wool be conditioned by soaking it for eight hours in water with ph levels of 5.0 to 5.5 and then rinsing it with a pH 7.0 nutrient-rich water level.

 Grodan 1.5″ x 1.5″ x 1.5″ Mini Blocks Grow Media Rockwool Stonewool Cubes